How could I get help with filling out my fafsa?

 If your application is selected for verification, or if there are any other questions about your application, the financial aid office will send you a letter asking you to provide documentation of your SAR information and complete a Verification Worksheet.
 You will have to submit Tax Transcript(s) and other requested items before you receive any payments of federal student aid.

-What is a PIN and what is it used for?
+What is an fsa id and what is it used for?

-How and when do I get a PIN?
+How and when do I get an fsa id?

 My parents don't support me and won't contribute to my education, so why am I still considered a "dependent" student?